cpina/github-action-push-to-another-repository/README.md

 #### Test connection to GitHub using the key pair

-You should have added the public key into the repository (as SSH deploy key, following the documentation).
+The public key should have been added into the repository (as an SSH deploy key following the documentation above).

-Once done, in your computer:
+Once done, on your computer:
 ```
 $ ssh -o IdentitiesOnly=yes -i .ssh/id_push-to-another-repository-output_ed25519 git@github.com
 ```

-Instead of `.ssh/id_push-to-another-repository-output_ed25519` use the file as you created it.
+Instead of `.ssh/id_push-to-another-repository-output_ed25519`, use the file as you created it.
 This is the **private** key (it does not end with `.pub`).
-If you used the right private key for the correctly uploaded public key it will print something along the lines of:
+If you used the correct private key for the correctly uploaded public key, it will print something along the lines of:
 ```
 Hi cpina!
 You've successfully authenticated, but GitHub does not provide shell access.
 Connection to github.com closed.